Average Price of Car Detailing in Australia 2026

 Q: Is mobile car detailing as good as a workshop?

-A: For most services — maintenance washes, interior cleans, mini details, and even single-stage paint correction — a well-equipped mobile detailer delivers equivalent results to a workshop.
+A: For most services — maintenance washes, interior cleans, mini details, and even single-stage paint correction — a well-equipped mobile detailer delivers equivalent results to a workshop, at within 5% of the price.
 The critical exception is ceramic coating application and multi-stage paint correction, where a dust-controlled, temperature-regulated environment improves both results and warranty compliance.
-A reputable mobile detailer doing coating work will bring a tent shelter and check conditions before committing to the job.
+A reputable mobile detailer doing coating work will bring a tent shelter and check conditions before committing.

-Q: What is paint correction and do I need it before ceramic coating?
+Q: Do I need paint correction before ceramic coating?

-A: Paint correction is machine polishing to remove swirl marks, oxidation, and surface defects from the clear coat.
-Any defects present when a ceramic coating is applied become sealed in permanently — they won't wash off and can only be corrected by removing the coating and polishing again.
+A: Yes, in almost every case.
+Any defects present when a ceramic coating is applied become sealed in permanently — they won't wash off, and can only be removed by stripping the coating and polishing again.
 A single-stage correction before a 2-year coating is adequate for most vehicles.
 A 9-year premium coating requires a full 2-stage correction as a warranty condition.
 If your paint shows swirl marks in sunlight, budget for correction as part of any coating package.

 Q: How often should I have my car detailed in Australia?

-A: A maintenance wash every 4–6 weeks keeps the paint safe and the interior fresh.
-A full interior and exterior detail every 6–12 months is appropriate for most vehicles.
-Vehicles with a ceramic coating should follow the operator's maintenance schedule — typically a professional decontamination wash every 6–12 months to maintain the coating's performance and warranty.
-The ABS Motor Vehicle Census shows Australians hold vehicles for an average of 10 years, making annual protection maintenance one of the better ways to preserve resale value.
+A: A maintenance wash every 4–6 weeks keeps the paint safe and the interior fresh, and a full interior and exterior detail every 6–12 months suits most vehicles.
+Vehicles with a ceramic coating should follow the operator's schedule — typically a professional decontamination wash every 6–12 months to maintain performance and warranty.
+Australians hold vehicles for around a decade on average, so annual protection is one of the better ways to preserve resale value — the same maths that makes planning ahead for towing and roadside costs worthwhile.

 Getting the right detail for your vehicle

-Car detailing costs in Australia are genuinely tiered — and each tier delivers a meaningfully different outcome.
+Car detailing costs in Australia are genuinely tiered, and each tier delivers a meaningfully different outcome.
 A basic wash is maintenance.
-A full detail is restoration.
+A full detail — the $180–$400 average most owners are actually searching for — is restoration.
 Paint correction is surgery.
 Ceramic coating is long-term insurance for the paint.
 Knowing which tier your vehicle needs, and what preparation is required to deliver it properly, is what separates a good detailing experience from a disappointing one.

-Leadkit works with car detailing operators across Australia and has processed thousands of detailing quote requests.
-The price ranges in this guide are based on that real-world data and reflect what qualified operators are charging for each service tier in 2026.
+Leadkit works with car detailing operators across Sydney, Melbourne, Brisbane, Perth and Adelaide, and has processed thousands of detailing quote requests.
+The averages and ranges in this guide come from that data and reflect what qualified operators charge for each service tier in 2026.

-Ready to find out what detailing your vehicle will cost?
-Use Leadkit's free car detailing quote calculator — enter your vehicle type and service, and get a price indication in under a minute with no signup required.
+Want an instant price estimate?
+Use the free car detailing quote calculator — enter your vehicle type and service tier, and get a price indication in under a minute with no signup required.

 This is a price indication only.
 Your service provider will confirm the final price after assessing your vehicle.